Kaaveh/SleepNightTracker/README.md

 # RecyclerView - SleepQualityTracker with RecyclerView app

-This is the toy app for Lesson 7 of the [Android App Development in Kotlin course on Udacity](https://classroom.udacity.com/courses/ud9012/).
+This is my practice app for lovely Lesson 7 of the [Android App Development in Kotlin course on Udacity](https://classroom.udacity.com/courses/ud9012/).

 ## SleepQualityTracker with RecyclerView